PipeWire/pipewire/doc/tutorial4.md

 ```

 To connect we specify that we have a `PW_DIRECTION_OUTPUT` stream. `PW_ID_ANY`
-means that we are ok with conneting to any consumer.
+means that we are ok with connecting to any consumer.
 Next we set some flags:

 * `PW_STREAM_FLAG_AUTOCONNECT`  automatically connect this stream.
 This instructs
                                 the session manager to link us to some consumer.